stockphrase/no-silo/content/resources/open-handbook/chapter-1.md

 or a short statement next to each `paragraph`, aiming to create a "micro summary" of the content.
 I use check marks or exclamation points next to statements that I find important or noteworthy.
-Sometimes I draw arrows to connect parts of the essay that seem related to me in some way.
+Sometimes I draw arrows or reference other page numbers to connect parts of an essay that seem related to me in some way.

 In addition to flagging and `summarizing` a text's key ideas, claims, and